 Provided Interpretations

-• (Revelation 1:19-20) - “Write, therefore, what things you saw and what they are; and what things are going to come to pass after these things.
+• (Revelation 1:19-20) - “Write, therefore, what things you saw and WHAT THEY ARE; and what things are going to come to pass after these things.
 The mystery of the seven stars that you saw on my right hand, and the seven lampstands of gold; the seven stars are the angels of the seven churches, and the seven lampstands are seven churches.

 • (Revelation 1:1) - “The revelation of Jesus Christ, which God gave to him, to show his servants the things that must come to pass soon, and he signified through his angel to his servant John.

-Write what they are.”
-John was commanded to record what he saw, and what those images “are.”
-In the clause, the English term “are” translates the Greek verb eisin, which is in the present tense and plural number, that is, “they are,” which refers to the explanations provided for many of the visions.
-John was to record both the description of each vision, and what the images “signified.”
+John was commanded to record what he saw, and what those images “are” (“Write what they are”).
+In this clause, the English verb rendered as “are” represents the Greek verb eisin.
+Here, it is in the present tense and plural number - “they are.”
+It refers to the explanations provided by the narrative for many of the Book’s visions.
+Thus, he was told to record what many individual images “signified.”

 • The “seven lamps of fire” before the throne “are” (esin) the “seven spirits of God” - (4:5).